How To Claim For Serious Organ Damage

 Your personal injury claim for serious organ damage needs to meet three main criteria in order to be considered valid:

-- Duty of care – You need to have been owed a duty of care at the time of your organ damage.
+- Duty of Care – You need to have been owed a duty of care at the time of your organ damage.
 The party who owes you this duty of care depends on where and how you were injured.
-However, in short, whoever owes you a duty of care has a responsibility to prevent you from sustaining an injury.
+Whoever owes you a duty of care has a responsibility to prevent you from sustaining an injury.

-- Injuries caused – You need to show that as a result of the breach, you experienced physical harm, such as an internal organ injury, or psychological harm, or both.
+- Injuries Caused – You need to show that as a result of the breach, you experienced physical harm, such as an internal organ injury, psychological harm, or both.

 The above points lay the foundation of negligence in personal injury claims.
 If you have evidence that negligence occurred, you may have valid grounds to pursue compensation.